Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 - URL that has the details of that vaccine.

 #### vaccination_schedule
-This table contains the users and their kid details, vaccination days.
+This table contains the parents and their kid's details, vaccination days.

 ## Initializing default_vaccine_schedule table:
 After the migration of the database tables, you need to fill up the default_vaccine_schedule table.